ethbrno/eb2-website/static/hacker-manual.md

 Spacious, air-conditioned rooms overlook the town square, the Cathedral of Saints Peter and Spilberk Castle, featuring a flat-screen satellite TV and a seating area.
 The bathrooms include bathrobes.
 It is 50 m to the nearest tram stop, and Brno Train Station is 400 m away.
 Airport shuttle service available.

+### Map and tips from locals

+[Here](https://www.use-it.travel/cities/map/2022_brno/) you can find a map of Brno with no-nonsense usefull tips.
+Made by local volunteers, non-commercial, free and up-to-date.

 ---

 ## Hackathon